2019 Stetson Hatters football team

-The 2019 Stetson Hatters football team represents Stetson University during the 2019 NCAA Division I FCS football season.
-They are led by seventh-year head coach Roger Hughes and play their home games at Spec Martin Stadium.
-They are members of the Pioneer Football League.
+The 2019 Stetson Hatters football team represented Stetson University as a member of the Pioneer Football League (PFL) during the 2019 NCAA Division I FCS football season.
+Led by seventh-year head coach Roger Hughes, the Hatters compiled an overall record of 7–4 with a mark of 4–4 in conference play, tying for fifth place in the PFL.
+Stetson played home games at Spec Martin Stadium on DeLand, Florida.

-Previous season

-The Hatters finished the 2018 season 8–2, 6–2 in PFL play to finish in a tie for second place.